 How to work better with your board of directors

-Ensuring a successful relationship is a double win, maximizing chances for company success and thereby securing your job!
+Ensuring a successful relationship is a double win, maximizing company success chances and securing your job!

-• Remember, you and the board share the same goal, which is to make the company successful!
-Board members may have many questions, but the fact is, that they have relevant knowledge that they would like to share.
-Our suggestion is to make it easy for them to know when and how to contribute.
-Seek to understand their experiences and personalities and tap into their wisdom, using them as a sounding board even outside the formal board meetings.
+• Remember, you and the board share the same goal: to make the company successful!
+Board members may have many questions, but they have relevant knowledge that they would like to share.
+We suggest making it easy for them to know when and how to contribute.
+Seek to understand their experiences and personalities and tap into their wisdom, using them as a sounding board outside formal board meetings.

 • Don’t pretend that you have no worries or concerns.
 Be open about what keeps you awake at night.
-It’s not easy to drive a successful business, and board members know that.
+Driving a successful business is challenging, and board members know that.

 • Never surprise the board (unless it is good news)!

-• Thoughtfully draft the board agenda, so that important strategic topics are given appropriate time.
-Make it clear in the agenda which topics are for information, sounding board discussion, or decision.
+• Thoughtfully draft the board agenda so that critical strategic topics are given appropriate time.
+Make the agenda clear so it is evident which topics are for information, a sounding board discussion, or a decision.

-• Ensure board material is succinct, without errors, and uploaded on time.
+• Ensure board material is succinct, without errors, and promptly uploaded.

 • Agree on guidelines regarding how you would like the board and the leadership team to work together, then follow them.